syke99/gworker/README.md

 ## License

-This repo is under the BSD 3 license, see [LICENSE](../LICENSE) for details.
+This repo is under the MIT license, see [LICENSE](../LICENSE) for details.